RaviSoji/get_imagenet/ilsvrc2012/README.md

    ```
    cd get_imagenet/
    ```
-2. Set the environment variables with your username and access key
+2. Set the environment variables with your ImageNet username and access key.
+    If you do not set these, the `download_and_uncompress.sh` script will prompt you to enter these on the command line.
    ```
+   IMAGENET_USERNAME=...  # Replace ... with the username.
+   IMAGENET_ACCESS_KEY=...  # Replace ... with the access key.
    ```
 3. Download and uncompress the training and validation images into of `./ilsvrc2012/`.